openmobilehub/omh-storage/README.md

     cancellableCollector.addCancellable(cancellable)
    ```

+   **Note: Make sure to use the full implementation of [`updateFileEvent`](https://github.com/openmobilehub/omh-storage/blob/release/1.0/storage-sample/src/main/java/com/omh/android/storage/sample/presentation/file_viewer/FileViewerViewModel.kt#L180-L211) for a fully functional sample.**

+2. Run the sample app to update files.

 ### Download files
 For download files, just use the instance you created of the `omhStorageClient` and call method `createFile` sending as parameter the id of the file you want to download and the mime type you desire to have locally (once downloaded)

 If you are configuring this step by step on the `code-starter` branch:

-1. Copy this snippet
-2. Go to the file `FileViewerViewModel`
-3. Search the comment `// Add here snippet for download files`
+1. Go to the `downloadFileEvent` function in the `FileViewerViewModel` file.
+Look for the comment `// Add here snippet for download files`, and replace the existing code below this comment with the following snippet:
-4. Paste there the snippet

    ```kotlin
     val cancellable = omhStorageClient.downloadFile(id, mimeTypeToSave)